Thyroid Disease

 • It has a strong hereditary component; when one identical twin has Graves' disease, the other twin will have it 25% of the time.
 Smoking and exposure to second-hand smoke is associated with the eye manifestations but not the thyroid manifestations.

-• Diagnosis is usually made on the basis of symptoms, although thyroid hormone tests might possibly be useful, particularly to monitor treatment
+• Diagnosis is usually made on the basis of symptoms, although thyroid hormone tests could be useful, particularly to monitor treatment

 •